 6. The first home game for the Portland Timbers at PGE Park is scheduled for April 14, 2011, at 8 PM.
 The vast majority of Timbers games are scheduled to start at 7:30 PM or 8:00 PM.
 Current downtown parking meter hours end at 7 PM.
-Extending the meter hours in an Event District to 10 PM on event days will manage on-street parking for all Timbers' home games and reduce neighborhood impacts and traffic congestion related to cruising.
+Extending the meter hours in the Stadium Event District to 10 PM on event days will manage on-street parking for all Timbers' home games and reduce neighborhood impacts and traffic congestion related to cruising.

-7. Parking signs and meters will be equipped with information indicating where and when event meter hours and pricing apply and the Bureau of Transportation will continue to conduct outreach and provide information to residents and businesses to the Event District as well as visitors to the District.
+7. Parking signs and meters will be equipped with information indicating where and when event meter hours and pricing apply and the Bureau of Transportation will continue to conduct outreach and provide information to residents and businesses to the Stadium Event District as well as visitors to the District.

 NOW, THEREFORE, the Council directs:

 a.
 That the Commissioner-in-Charge and the Auditor are authorized to establish the Stadium On-Street Parking Event District, described as the portion of the existing downtown parking meter district from SW 18th Avenue east to I-405 and from SW Burnside south to SW Jefferson.